 - This drug may raise the chance of very bad and sometimes deadly heart and blood vessel side effects like heart attack and stroke.
 The risk may be greater if your child has heart disease or risks for heart disease.
-The risk may be greater with long-term use.
+However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
+The risk of these health problems can happen as soon as the first weeks of using this drug and may be greater with higher doses or with long-term use.
 Do not give this drug to your child right before or after bypass heart surgery.

 - This drug may raise the chance of very bad and sometimes deadly stomach or bowel side effects like ulcers or bleeding.
 The risk may be greater in older people.
 This may occur without warning signs.
 Talk with the doctor.

 - It is used to treat juvenile arthritis.

 - It may be given to your child for other reasons.
 Talk with the doctor.

 - If your child has an allergy to this drug or any part of this drug.

 - If your child has an allergy to aspirin or NSAIDs.